MonteFloyd/ECSCity/README.md

 ### Infection System

 Infection system works by attaching a Infection component to an entity.
 This component keeps track of its own clock which kills the entity when it reaches zero.
-The clock is managed and monitored by the relevant 'InfectionKillingSystem' while how Infection in general spreads is handled by 'InfectionSystem'.
+The clock is managed and monitored by the relevant 'InfectionKillingSystem' while how Infection in general spreads is handled by >InfectionSystem .

 The feature can be further improved with the possibility of cures and such.